brabster/tw-site-mkdocs/docs/posts/2024-05-01-how-i-do-python-supply-chain-security/index.md

 It's really easy to install into your system Python by mistake - you forget to activate the venv, or you think it's active when it's not.
 Ideally, your system permissions are set up so that you can't write to your system Python installation, but I find that's quite rare.
 It's certainly not the case on the current Ubuntu OS on the laptop I'm sitting in front of right now.

-You can change the default behaviour of pip on your computer so that it won't install in the system python.
+You can change the default behaviour of pip on your computer so that it won't install in the system Python.
 I set an environment variable `PIP_REQUIRE_VIRTUALENV` to `true` in scripts where I interact with pip.
 For example, [the init_and_update.sh script in this repository sets PIP_REQUIRE_VIRTUALENV](https://github.com/brabster/tw-site-mkdocs/blob/27b7a94d7dcaf0fd51c39395a205db1e5de1e9a2/.dev_scripts/init_and_update.sh#L5).
 I also set it one-off as a system-wide environment variable.

 ```console